Imports & setup

 tokens = [item for item in doc]

-Note how in the sentence above the verb coniecit is tagged with the ‘Tense=Perf’ (for perfect), whereas in the UD treebanks this would have been annotated with ‘Tense=Past’ in coordination with ‘Aspect=Perf’.
+Note how in the sentence above the verb coniecit is tagged by the ‘remorpher’ with the ‘Tense=Perf’ (for perfect), whereas in the UD treebanks-derived morph attribute this is annotated with ‘Tense=Past’ in coordination with ‘Aspect=Perf’.

 References